 Golden passport?
-Certain groups struggle to become Swiss, study shows
+Certain groups struggle to obtain Swiss citizenship, study shows

 The difficult path to Swiss citizenship is getting more selective: well-educated and well-off immigrants are pulling ahead when it comes to getting a passport, a study shows.

 Unless you’ve married a Swiss or have a Swiss parent, becoming a citizen of the Alpine nation can be a rigmarole.
-For adults, there’s the minimum residency period of ten years.
-There’s the sometimes high costs.
-And then there’s the obscure test questions (which is bigger: Lake Neuchâtel, Lake Lucerne, or Lake Zurich?) and the unpredictable reasons you could be refused, such as mowing your lawnExternal link on public holidays (though some of the more questionable objections have been nullified by courts).
+For adults, there’s a minimum residency period of ten years.
+There the sometimes high costs.
+And then there are the obscure test questions (which is bigger: Lake Neuchâtel, Lake Lucerne, or Lake Zurich?) and the unpredictable reasons you could be refused, such as mowing your lawnExternal link on public holidays (though some of the more questionable objections have been nullified by courts).
+Navigating the path to Swiss citizenship and naturalisation can indeed be challenging.

-Between 2018 and 2020, the study says, the proportion of university graduates among “ordinary naturalisationsExternal link” climbed to 57%, compared to 33.5% under the old law.
-On the other hand, newly minted citizens with only a basic education fell from 23.9% to 8.5%.
-This came as the overall number of naturalisations during the period also dropped, though it has risen again since.
+Between 2018 and 2020, the proportion of university graduates among “ordinary naturalisationsExternal link” rose to 57%.
+This is up from 33.5% under the old law.
+Meanwhile, newly minted Swiss citizens with only a basic education fell from 23.9% to 8.5%.
+During this period, the overall number of naturalisations also dropped, though it has risen again since.

-Anecdotal observations by citizenship officials confirm the trend, the study says, drawing a caricature of the “typical” new citizen: well-educated, between 20 and 40, living in an upmarket area, and aware of the rules associated with applying.
+Anecdotal observations by citizenship officials confirm the trend, the study says.
+They draw a caricature of the “typical” new citizen: well-educated, between 20 and 40, living in an upmarket area, and aware of the rules associated with applying.

-Language requirements
+Swiss Citizenship Language requirements

 The study outlines three main reasons for the shift.
-First, while the 2018 reform cut the required residency period for citizenship from 12 to ten years, it also stipulated that only permanent residents (C permit holders) could now apply.
-This excludes around a fifth of applicants under the old law who held short-term or provisional permits; it also favours migrants from a select group of European states with whom Switzerland has signed agreements to facilitate residency.
+First, the 2018 reform cut the required residency period for citizenship from 12 to 10 years.
+It also stipulated that only permanent residents (C permit holders) could apply.
+This change excludes around a fifth of applicants under the old law who held short-term or provisional permits.
+It favors migrants from a select group of European states with whom Switzerland has signed agreements to facilitate residency.

 Another factor is the “paradigm shift” towards focusing more explicitly on how well-integrated aspiring citizens are.
 Along with the test questions on geography, history, and society, there is now a minimum level for one of the Swiss national languages: B1 spoken, A2 written.
 Achieving this written standard is especially hard for many people, the report says.
-Meanwhile it encourages applicants who already speak a Swiss language, such as immigrants from Germany, France or Italy.
+Meanwhile, it encourages applicants who already speak a Swiss language, such as immigrants from Germany, France, or Italy.

-Lastly, while the new rules gave a “more precise legal framework” to the question of naturalisation, the 26 Swiss cantons still enjoy significant freedom in setting rules – such as for language requirements or financial independence.
-There are big differences: some cantons exclude anyone who has received social welfare in the past ten years, others set this bar at three years.
-“It can be more chaotic than federalist,” FCM president Manuele Bertoli says.
+Lastly, while the new rules provide a “more precise legal framework” for naturalisation, the 26 Swiss cantons still enjoy significant freedom in setting rules.
+These include language requirements or financial independence.
+There are big differences: some cantons exclude anyone who has received social welfare in the past ten years.
+Others set this bar at three years.
+“It can be more chaotic than federalist,” says FCM president Manuele Bertoli.

 However, the report comes with some caveats.
-For example, the short time period studied means “more research is needed”, it admits.
-There’s also the question of whether the shift in citizenship profiles could be based on demographic factors: since the introduction of the free movement of people agreement with the European Union in 2002, overall immigration to Switzerland from (often well-educated) EU countries has grown strongly.
+For example, the short time studied means “more research is needed,” it admits.
+There’s also the question of whether the shift in citizenship profiles could be based on demographic factors.
+Since the introduction of the free movement of people agreement with the European Union in 2002, overall immigration to Switzerland from (often well-educated) EU countries has grown strongly.

-Yet Bertoli says the “spike in highly educated applicants, along with the fall of those with less qualifications, is so big that it’s difficult to explain only by immigration patterns”.
-Likewise, the report, drafted by researchers from the universities of Neuchâtel, Basel and Geneva, clearly suggests that the requirement to hold a C permit makes things difficult for “already marginalised groups” such as asylum-seekers.
+Yet Bertoli says the “spike in highly educated applicants, along with the fall of those with fewer qualifications, is so big that it’s difficult to explain only by immigration patterns.”
+Likewise, the report, drafted by researchers from the universities of Neuchâtel, Basel, and Geneva, clearly suggests that the requirement to hold a C permit makes things difficult for “already marginalised groups” such as asylum-seekers.

-While certain criteria are unavoidable, the “high selectivity of the new rules goes beyond what’s permissible” and represents a case of “structural discrimination”, the researchers write.
+While certain criteria are unavoidable, the “high selectivity of the new rules goes beyond what’s permissible” and represents a case of “structural discrimination,” the researchers write.

 More